Skip to content

 pattern: console.log($ARG)

-pattern also accepts an Object with context and selector.
+pattern also accepts an Object with context,selector and optionally strictness.

 By default pattern parses code as a standalone file.
 You can use the selector field to pull out the specific part to match.